casper-hansen/AutoAWQ/README.md

 ### INT4 GEMM vs INT4 GEMV vs FP16

 There are two versions of AWQ: GEMM and GEMV.
-Both names to how matrix multiplication runs under the hood.
+Both names relate to how matrix multiplication runs under the hood.
 We suggest the following:

 - GEMV (quantized): Best for small context, batch size 1, highest number of tokens/s.
 - GEMM (quantized): Best for larger context, up to batch size 8, faster than GEMV on batch size > 1, slower than GEMV on batch size = 1.